 The Postgraduate (Master) Programme on Tropical Fisheries with International Linkage (ILP) is an international higher education alliance which was founded by the fishery-related postgraduate schools of Sam Ratulangi University, Indonesia, Kagoshima University, Japan, University of the Philippines Visayas, and Kasetsart University, Thailand in August, 2014.
-With joining of Malaysia University Terengganu and Nha Trang University, Vietnam as new members, ILP is now run by six universities of six Asian countries and started accepting students in April, 2015.
+With joining of Universiti Malaysia Terengganu and Nha Trang University, Vietnam, Bogor Agricultural University, Indonesia as new members, ILP is now run by seven universities of six Asian countries and started accepting students in April, 2015.

 This Programme forms its curriculum by sharing the characteristic subjects offered by the member schools and assumes all the students registered in the Programme at their home university as the Programme students, therefore, the member schools provide education services equal in quality to all the Programme students.
 The Programme students can enjoy education which is hardly conducted by one university with no additional cost and obtain credits.